metalabdesign/news-guidelines/Guidelines.md

 ### New Members

 New accounts will be able to leave comments immediately but will only gain full permissions over a week.
 To keep the quality of discussions high, members are expected to register under their real names.
-Both new and existing members are subject to random verification to weed out anonymous accounts and anonymous accounts will be banned.
+Both new and existing members are subject to random verification to weed out anonymous accounts.
+Anonymous accounts will be banned.
 In the future, we may go to another system to verify members’ identities.

 URLs are not permitted.
 Users that post a url as part of their name or business title will be banned.